-As explained in the previous section, over large networks it is necessary to perform some asymptotic analysis to obtain useful analytical results, and to establish the fundamental thermodynamic properties that emerge with high probability over the network.
+As explained in the previous section, for large networks it is necessary to perform some asymptotic analysis to obtain useful analytical results, and to establish the fundamental thermodynamic properties that emerge with high probability over the network.
 One typical way to tackle this problem is to {\em randomize} the network structure, i.e., to work with {\em random graphs}.
-One useful class of random graphs is the celebrated model proposed by Erd\H{o}s and R\'enyi~\cite{erd,BollobasRandom}, which is an (undirected) graph where the probability that nodes $\ell$ and $k$ are connected is a Bernoulli random variable characterized by a certain connection probability $p$, and where all edges are drawn independently and with the same connection probability.
+One useful class of random graphs is the celebrated model proposed by Erd\H{o}s and R\'enyi~\cite{erd,BollobasRandom}, which is an undirected graph where the probability that nodes $k$ and $\ell$ are connected is a Bernoulli random variable characterized by a certain connection probability $p$, and where all edges are drawn independently and with the same connection probability.

 An important graph descriptor is the {\em degree} of a node.
-The degree of node $i$ is the number of its neighbors (including node $i$ itself), and is denoted by $\bm{d}_i$.
-Owing to the Bernoulli model, the average degree ${\sf D}_{\textnormal{av}}$ of every node of the Erd\H{o}s-R\'enyi (ER) graph is equal to $1+(N-1) p$.
+The degree of node $k$ is defined as the number of neighbors of node $k$ (including $k$ itself), and will be denoted by $\bm{d}_k$.
+Owing to the Bernoulli model, the average degree ${\sf D}_{\textnormal{av}}$ of every node in an Erd\H{o}s-R\'enyi graph is equal to $1+(N-1) p$.